timrabl/docker-dokuwiki/README.md

 ```

 #### build-latest-installer-ldap
-Build the latest docker image ( including the install.php ) and enables LDAP options in the Dokuwiki.php configuration file.
+Build the latest docker image, tag it with **latest-installer-ldap**,
+including the install.php and enables LDAP options.
 </br>
 ```sh
 docker build \